REUTERS NEXT-Sri Lanka aims to return to pre-crisis growth by 2026 - minister

-MUMBAI, Nov 30 (Reuters) - Sri Lanka is targeting 2026 as the year to return to its pre-crisis growth levels, state finance minister Shehan Semasinghe said in an interview at the Reuters NEXT conference on Wednesday.
+MUMBAI, Nov 30 (Reuters) - Sri Lanka aims to restore growth to pre-crisis levels in 2026, a state finance minister said on Wednesday, with policymakers intent on meeting a December deadline to present proposals that might help unlock an International Monetary Fund bail-out.

-Sri Lanka's financial turmoil, its worst since independence from Britain in 1948, stems from economic mismanagement as well as the COVID-19 pandemic that wiped out the island's key tourism industry, analysts say.
+Sri Lanka is suffering its worst financial turmoil since independence from Britain in 1948 as a result of economic mismanagement, as well as the COVID-19 pandemic that wiped out the Indian Ocean island's key tourism industry.

+Shehan Semasinghe said in an interview at the Reuters NEXT conference that "we have a target, 2026 is the year we think we could go back to growth and look at a pre-crisis level."

+Shortages of essential items, chronic power cuts and soaring inflation led to widespread protests earlier this year, and forced former President Gotabaya Rajapaksa to flee the country and resign in July.
+His elder brother who was prime minister stepped down in April along with another brother, Basil Rajapaksa, who was finance minister.

 To view the Reuters NEXT conference live on Nov.
 30 and Dec.
 1, please click here.